Lemons N Lyme

 Why You'll Love This Peach Strawberry Shortcake

-gluten free strawberry shortcake
+gluten free strawberry peach shortcake cake with dairy free coconut whipped cream

-Gluten Free Peach Strawberry Shortcake Ingredients
+Gluten Free Strawberry Shortcake Cake Ingredients

 • Tigernut flour: this is a nut free alternative to almond flour, but feel free to use almond flour if you tolerate it.